 Colorful Key West hosts the largest gathering of lesbians and friends on the planet.
-The five-day Womenfest Key West is an extravaganza of music and comedy shows, plus dance-your-booty-off parties, sailing and snorkeling adventures and a drag queen pageant.
+The five-day Womenfest Key West is an extravaganza of music and comedy shows, plus dance-your-booty-off parties, sailing and snorkeling adventures and a pageant.
 The party is happening at venues all over the island and you can bet that Duval Street will be bumping late into the night.
 Unless you’re lucky enough to have a friend with a Key West conch house, book accommodations soon.

 Praise Be to Music

 Florida’s largest Christian music festival fills the air with rocking choruses of “hallelujahs” during the two-day Rock the Universe event at Universal Studio Orlando.
 The event will include a candle lighting ceremony plus a Sunday morning worship service.

 Where else to celebrate Spanish wines but in the nation’s oldest city, St. Augustine?
 A Spanish admiral founded the Florida city in 1565 and ever since its inhabitants have embraced their Iberian roots.
 The St. Augustine Spanish Wine Festival, mostly at the St. Augustine Shipyard, includes seminars on wine and food pairings plus a grand tasting featuring more than 120 made-in-Spain wine.
 And prepare to get doused in the fruit of the vine if you so choose.
 The Batalla de Vinos, a tradition that comes from Haro, Spain, is a lively event in which participants spray each other with wine.
 Keep your mouth open to get the full effect.